 - Enable remote assistance from an offsite engineer

 Use case – Augmented reality applied in a data center

-At 3:45 in the morning, UMBOSS Fault monitoring detects an alarm on one of the servers located in a data center and sends emails with all the relevant information to defined employees.
+At 3:45 in the morning, UMBOSS fault monitoring detects an alarm on one of the servers located in a data center and sends emails with all the relevant information to defined employees.
 The on-site (overnight) engineer sees the alarm and starts to troubleshoot the problem.
 After troubleshooting, the engineer decides to replace the power module on the server.
-The engineer tries to find the server in the data center but since he is a new employee he still has problems with finding his way around the data center.
-The engineer calls and wakes up the on-call engineer who navigates him through the data center and they successfully replace the power supply.
+The engineer tries to find the server in the data center but since they are a new employee they still have problems with finding their way around the data center.
+The engineer calls and wakes up the on-call engineer who navigates them through the data center and they successfully replace the power supply.

-By using Inceptum HoloInventory, the on-site engineer would simply search the server name and HoloInventory would navigate him through the data center displaying the optimal route between the racks and other resources.
-Once the rack and the server is located, HoloInventory would display all relevant DCIM and FM information allowing the engineer to use both hands to replace the power supply.
+By using Holoinventory, the on-site engineer would simply search the server name and Holoinventory would navigate them through the data center displaying the optimal route between the racks and other resources.
+Once the rack and the server is located, Holoinventory would display all relevant DCIM and FM information allowing the engineer to use both hands to replace the power supply.